Thursday, February 23, 2017

 aims to solve these problems for the first time by completely replacing internal

-steel reinforcement in complex optimised concrete structures using a knitted
+steel reinforcement in complex optimized concrete structures using a knitted

-cage made of fibre reinforced polymer (FRP) reinforcement.
+cage made of fiber reinforced polymer (FRP) reinforcement.
 By fabricating the

 reinforcement in the desired geometry, it will be possible to provide the